 Worker’s compensation is an insurance benefit that supports workers injured on the job and unable to work.
 This benefit includes emotional or mental health injuries resulting from their workplace.

 Unfortunately, proving the cause of a mental health issue is not always easy.
 Many employers do not take mental or emotional injuries as seriously as physical injuries.
+Proving emotional injuries is more difficult because there are no tangible, visible evidence for damages.
 This post will outline what worker’s compensation covers and what you need to do to prove a mental health injury is work-related.

 To be eligible for a worker’s compensation claim, you need to:

 - Have an injury or disability that results from work.
-This condition could include a repetitive strain injury if you work in a repetitive job or PTSD due to stress if you are a first responder.
+This condition could include a repetitive strain injury if you work in a hostile work environment or PTSD due to stress if you are a first responder

-- Prove that your injury or disability is severe enough to interfere with your going to work.
+- Prove that your injury or disability is severe enough to interfere with your work

 For mental health claims, you need to prove that your mental health injury results from your work.
+Gather medical records to make sure you have enough evidence to prove your mental damages.
 It cannot be a pre-existing condition or caused by circumstances outside of work.
 If your stress results from a specific incident, such as a shooting at work or extreme harassment by your boss, you can show a clear connection between the event and your mental health condition.